bbearce/code-journal/docs/notes/javascript/D3js/Rocha/chapter_2/chapter-2.md

 You can group several shapes in SVG with the ```<g>``` element.
 It's analogous to a ```<div>``` in HTML.
 This is an invisible element and it's positioned at the center of coordinates.
 CSS properties applied to a group affect all the objects it contains.
 You can also apply matrix transforms to groups to move, rotate and scale all its contents.
 A group container can also contain other group containers.

 In the following SVG, circles and ellipses are in a group, and rectangles are in another.
-The color of the elements is each group is declared in CSS, and they are translated, scaled and rotated together:
+The color of the elements in each group is declared in CSS, and they are translated, scaled and rotated together:

 ```html
 <style>